 This Compensation Discussion and Analysis explains the material elements of the compensation of the Company's named executive officers.
-The Company's named executive officers for 2012 are Mr. Kevin J. McNamara, President and Chief Executive Officer; David P. Williams, Executive Vice President and Chief Financial Officer; Timothy S. O'Toole, Executive Vice President; Spencer S. Lee, Executive Vice President; and Arthur V. Tucker, Jr., Vice President and Controller.
+The Company's named executive officers for 2013 are Mr. Kevin J. McNamara.
+President and Chief Executive Officer; David P. Williams, Executive Vice President and Chief Financial Officer; Timothy S. O'Toole, Executive Vice President; Spencer S. Lee, Executive Vice President; and Arthur V. Tucker, Jr., Vice President and Controller.

-Consideration of the 2012 Say On Pay Vote
+Consideration of the 2013 Say On Pay Vote

-Following our 2012 annual meeting of stockholders, the Compensation Committee and the Board of Directors reviewed the results of the non-binding stockholder advisory vote on our executive compensation ("2012 Say On Pay Vote").
-Stockholders voted against Say On Pay, with 51.9% negative votes and 47.7% positive votes.
-We believe this negative vote was caused in part by a short-term decline in our stock price beginning in mid-November 2011 that ended in mid-January 2012.
-Based on input solicited from stockholders in connection with this vote, as well as our ongoing dialogue with our stockholders, the Compensation Committee and Board adopted significant changes to our executive compensation policies and practices as follows:
+Following our 2013 Annual Meeting of Stockholders, the Compensation Committee and the Board of Directors reviewed the results of the non-binding stockholder advisory vote on our executive compensation ("2013 Say On Pay Vote").
+Stockholders voted in favor of Say On Pay, with 64.82% positive votes and 35.18% negative votes.
+In order to address stockholder and advisory firm concerns with the Company's compensation program, and with input solicited from Company stockholders, the Compensation Committee and Board adopted significant changes in 2013 to our executive compensation policies and practices as follows (abbreviated terms are defined within):